Beijing–Zhangjiakou Expressway: August 2010 traffic jam

 At the toll station in Daijiaying, and at every exit in the Beijing direction, road signs urged drivers to use China National Highway 110 instead of the Jingzhang Expressway.
-The traffic jam meant that traffic that would take two hours to travel from Zhangjiakou to Beijing now took nearly two days.
+The traffic jam meant that usual two-hour trip from Zhangjiakou to Beijing took nearly two days instead.

 These traffic jams continued on and off well into 2005.
 As a result, a second expressway linking Beijing to Zhangjiakou is in the plans.

-Reason for the jams: bureaucracy.
+The main reason for the jams was bureaucracy.
 At every change of jurisdiction, there was a toll gate where lorries not only paid their tolls but also underwent weight examinations.
-Trouble was, every province had different standards and did not recognise the certificates issued from toll gates in other provinces claiming that the lorries were not overloaded.
+The issue was every province had different standards and did not recognise the certificates issued from toll gates in other provinces claiming that the lorries were not overloaded, forcing trucks to redo the test in every province.
 Beijing enforced a very low tolerance and forced even passenger cars to undergo the weight examination.

 If a lorry was overweight, it had to unload and pass through the test again.
 Few people cooperated, instead willing to sit it out by parking their lorries on the hard shoulder of the expressway.
-The average time it took for a lorry to get through the test varied: 5 – 50 minutes, depending on the results.
+The average time it took for a lorry to get through the test varied from five to 50 minutes, depending on the results.

 Road conditions

 Speed limit

 Most of the expressway has a speed limit of 110 km/h.
-Hillier terrain has a lower speed limit of 80 km/h.
-The Guanting Bridge has a maximum speed limit of 80 km/h.
+Hillier terrain and the Guanting Bridge have a lower speed limit of 80 km/h.
 Speed checks are rare.

 Tolls

-Entire stretch charges tolls.
-Toll system not networked.
+The entire stretch charges tolls.
+The toll system is not networked.

 Lanes

-4 lanes (2 up, 2 down) throughout.
+The expressway has four lanes (two up, two down) throughout.